vijaykrishnavanshi/idea-dump/README.md

 - [ ] Infrastructure/Platform for listing and using nationally available services through internet
 - [ ] Green Cover Initiative with Advertisement point of view
 - [ ] Live Guide to beginner in computer science

+PS: I am always open to collaboration or discussion on any of the above ideas.
+Just open a issue or shoot me an email, whatever works for you.